-Tejon also grants annual performance units tied to the achievement of a rolling three-year cash flow metric, which is the net of cash from operations less cash used for capital investment, excluding activity within marketable securities.
+The annual performance units are tied to the achievement of a rolling three-year cash flow metric, which is the net of cash from operations less cash used for capital investment, excluding activity within marketable securities.
 This performance metric was selected by the Compensation Committee as a measurement of management's ability to manage cash assets over an extended period at a time when cash demands will be high and net income will not be significant.
-For 2009, this cash flow measure covers the years 2009 through 2011 and has a cumulative cash usage target of \$144,400,000.
+For 2010, this cash flow measure covers the years 2010 through 2012 and has a cumulative cash usage target of \$46,365,000.
 The Company believes that achievement of this target level of performance will require significant effort and is dependent on the continued absorption of land at Tejon Industrial Complex and progress with respect to entitlement activities at Tejon Mountain Village and Centennial.
-Please refer to our Annual Report on Form 10-K for the year ended December 31, 2009 for additional information regarding entitlement and development activities.
+Please refer to our Annual Report on Form 10-K for the year ended December 31, 2010 for additional information regarding entitlement and development activities.
 This target assumes we are moving forward in a positive manner with respect to our development projects.
 These grants vest after three years and the number of shares to be received is determined by the extent of performance achievement and can range from zero shares to the maximum award amount, which is 150% of the target award.
-The goal for the 2007 - 2009 period is cumulative cash usage of \$36,730,000 and the goal for the 2008 - 2010 period is cumulative cash usage of \$36,407,000.
-For the 2007 - 2009 period, the named executive officers failed to achieve the threshold goal and no stock awards were granted.
-The decline from the forecasted cash usage was due to water asset purchases, increased joint venture investments due to taking over as the managing partner and providing all capital to the Centennial joint venture, and timing of infrastructure that was not originally forecasted during this three-year period.
+The goal for the 2008 - 2010 period was cumulative cash usage of \$54,407,000 and the goal for the 2009 - 2011 period is cumulative cash usage of \$144,400,000.
+For the 2008 - 2010 period, the named executive officers goal achievement fell eight percent short of the target objective.
+This outcome falls between the threshold goal and the target goal and based on this outcome the named executive officers earned a grant vesting in 2011.
+See Grants of Plan Based Awards page 30, for number of shares granted each named executive officer.
+The table below summarizes the current outstanding performance grant measurement goals.